FAQ'S GETTING THERE/ROUTES/WHEN

 A full trip will cover the far east including Larantuka, Adonara and Solor.

-Trips to Flores can be made in a few days only up and untill the full 30 day visafree period (and even more).
+Trips to Flores can be made in a few days only up and until 3 to 4 weeks (and even more).
 If you are in a hurry you can fligh a part of the trip (which is a shame as you miss the beauty of the island).
-So it depends on your time an interests actually.
+So it depends on your time and interests.
 Within one week you can see the highlights.
-With 10 to 14 days you have more time to take it easy and you can start in Larantuka (airport Maumere as the route via Kupang is more expensive and takes more time).
-Three to four weeks gives you the chance to explore even more and you could consider to combine public transport with travels (shared car or minibus) and private car and go off the beaten track.
-If you need advise, please contact me.
+With 10 to 14 days you have more time to take it easy and you can start in Larantuka (airport Maumere as the route via Kupang is more expensive and takes more time) or choose for a more relaxed trip from Maumere to Labuan Bajo.

 More concrete?
 Below the possibilities for an overland trip which is not yet including your trip to Komodo National Park.